DarkLeopard/check-i18n/SECURITY.md

 ## Reporting a Vulnerability

-If you have troubles You can contact me at `darkleopard3@ya.ru`.
+If you have troubles You can use GitHub issues.